mhooreman/templatepython/README.md

-# templatepython
-A python project template
+# templatepython - A python project template with my habits

 ## Table of contents